MartinWie/PassGen/README.md

       actor can not inject html or js there)))
     - Add info with hover on the library that is used to generate the Keys
     - Animation when switching between the password and key screens?
-- Fix bug: First loaded password is default and not the user config(potentially already rewrite to client side generation)
 - Checkout how to move password generation to client
     - list of hidden tags and take form there?
     - Alpine.js